fairka/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/appendix_2_interval_joins.md

 This system allows for the 13 types of Allen's interval-join relations.
 The default, when using these joins, is either Nested Loop, or Hybrid Hash Join.
-The optimal algorithm will be automatically selected based on the query; Hybrid Hash Joins will be selected in the case of an equijoin.
+The optimal algorithm will be automatically selected based on the query; Hybrid Hash Joins will be selected in the case of an equijoin, otherwise it will default to nested loop.
 If you want to use interval merge join you must include a range hint.
 The range hint allows for the system to pick interval merge join, and the data will be partitioned according to the given split points.

 ## <a id="Interval_joins">Interval Joins</a>
 An interval join can be executed using one of the 13 conditions.
 The 13 conditions are before, after, covers,